theodi/open-data-certificate/README.md

 bundle exec guard
 ```

+#### Admin functions

+To mark a user as being an admin - the users ID should be included in the `ODC_ADMIN_IDS` environment variable (comma separated).
+The easiest way to find the ID is to look on the URL of their account page.

+Admins are able to block a dataset from displaying on the public /datasets page by visiting the dataset and toggling the visibility at the top of the page.

+Removed datasets are listed at `/datasets/admin` (only accessible by admin users).

 #### Changing surveys

 To change surveys, you'll need Saxon installed.
 On a Mac, this is as simple as running: